ernanecl/linuxtips/DescomplicandoPrometheus/day-2/extra.md

 #### View exporter metrics on port 8899
-through the terminal, run the command below to check if everything is ok
+Through the terminal, run the command below to check if everything is ok

     curl http://localhost:8899/metrics/